nikolasstow/MarvelQuery/docs/getting-started.md

 ### Defining your Endpoint

-The endpoint is an array containing 1 to 3 elements that specify the target locations for data retrieval and determine the data type of the results.
+The endpoint is an tuple containing 1 to 3 elements that specify the target locations for data retrieval and determine the data type of the results.

 ```ts
 ["comics"] // Search for comics